This information helps you explore your options and allow you to make an informed choice about where you want to give birth to your baby.

 - your doctor or midwife may recommend that you give birth in hospital; for example if you are expecting twins, or if your baby is breech – your midwife or doctor will explain why they think a hospital birth is safer for you and your baby

-For more information about home birth please speak to your midwife.
+For more information about having your baby at home please speak to your midwife.

 Home birth drop-in sessions

-Expectant mothers who would like to find out more about having a home birth are invited to attend an information session hosted by midwives from Barnsley Hospital NHS Foundation Trust.
+If you would like to find out more about having your baby at home, come along to one of our information sessions to talk to our midwives.
 For more information check our home birth drop in session schedule.

 Having your baby at hospital in our Birthing Centre